ChunaraLab/GreenSpaceAnalysis/README.md

 # GreenSpaceAnalysis
-A project for quantifying per capita green space in Karachi, Pakistan
+A project for quantifying per capita green space in Karachi, Pakistan.

+Check out the interactive website at: https://chunaralab.github.io/GreenSpaceAnalysis/

 ## Karachi dataset for semantic segmentation